oslokommune/okctl-upgrade/gists/helm-component-extraction/argocd/README.md

 ### Setup deploy key

 1. Run `make configure-deploy-key` to generate a deploy key.
+2. Run `make install-deploy-key-parameters` to store deploy key in SSM.
-2. Run `make install-deploy-key` to install the key that ArgoCD uses to read private repositories
+3. Run `make install-deploy-key` to install the key that ArgoCD uses to read private repositories

 ### Reapply applications